“Life begins at the end of your comfort zone.”Neale Donald Walsch

 The state park’s well-maintained meandering wilderness paths lead to breathtaking views of the Pacific Ocean.
 Lofty cliffs overlooking miles of magnificent coastal beach – what could be better?
 Surrounded by stunning sandstone formations, the Reserve offers multiple winding trails of varying lengths and difficulties.
 The trails are lined with rare picturesque pines, desert succulents, and colorful wildflowers.

-A rite of passage for more experienced hikers is taking on Mount Woodson trail in North County.
+A rite of passage for more experienced hikers is taking on the Mount Woodson trail in North County.
 The final destination is the fascinating outcropping known as Potato Chip Rock.
 Massive boulders line the 6.4-mile zigzagging trail.
 This challenging hike leads to one of the highest peaks in the county.
 Enjoy the stunning panoramic views of Lake Poway and Palomar Mountain.

 Sunset Cliffs is a relaxing and enchanting urban hike in San Diego, showcasing the vast beauty of the coastline with 1.5-miles of majestic sea cliffs, tide pools, and an abundance of sea life.